Learn to Play the Best Marriage Card Game

 5 min read

 Marriage card game is a variant of 21 card Rummy games popular in Nepal and India along with their diaspora around the world.
-In this guide, we'll walk you through the rules and strategies to master this exciting card game.
+In this guide, we will walk you through the rules and strategies to master this exciting card game.

 Marriage is played with three decks of cards along with the 3 Joker cards.
 Marriage game developed by Bhoos also includes a wildcard named Superman card.
 2 to 5 players can play the game at a time.
 21 cards are dealt to each player.
 The objective is to arrange the twenty-one cards into different sets to achieve victory.
 Let's dive in!